 William H. Brady, Jr. incorporated the W.H.
 Brady Foundation in 1954, the same year he became a founding member of the National Review.
 He believed that, “It is not government, it is not dictators or presidents or generals or popes who rule the world.
 It’s ideas.”
 From 1954 to 1988, the Foundation was based in Milwaukee, Wisconsin and contributed to many civic, educational, and public policy organizations

 After her father’s death in 1988, Elizabeth Brady Lurie assumed leadership of the W.H.
 Brady Foundation.
 In 1996, the Foundation’s headquarters were moved to Maggie Valley, North Carolina and focused on supporting public policy non-profit organizations.

 In 2001, Dr. Elizabeth Pungello Bruno, Elizabeth Lurie’s daughter and William H. Brady’s granddaughter, became president of the W. H. Brady Foundation.
 After engaging in a large gifting program, the Foundation was renamed the Brady Education Foundation, and the headquarters were moved to Chapel Hill, North Carolina.
 For the next five years the Foundation maintained a gifting moratorium as a new mission was developed.

 The Brady Education Foundation resumed a regular granting cycle in 2009.
-In keeping with Dr. Bruno’s academic career and keen interest in equitable learning opportunities, the Foundation focuses on ways to close opportunity and achievement gaps, currently via the funding of evaluations of programs that are consistent with a strength-based approach; show promise of being feasible, accessible and sustainable; and have the potential to inform private philanthropy and public policy.
+In keeping with Dr. Bruno’s academic career and keen interest in equitable learning opportunities, the Foundation focuses on ways to close opportunity and achievement gaps, currently via the funding of research and evaluations of programs that are consistent with a strength-based approach; show promise of being feasible, accessible and sustainable; and have the potential to inform private philanthropy and public policy.